-So in honor of my anniversary, I’ve put together ten things that I wish someone had told me about planning a wedding.
-I hope that some of these tidbits might help some of you in your own wedding planning journey!
+So in honor of my anniversary, I’m reviving this post about ten things that I wish someone had told me about planning a wedding.
+I hope that some of these tidbits might help some of you in your own wedding planning journey- because after all, here at ELD, we exist to HELP you! :)

 1. Your vendors don’t all have to be based in the same location that your wedding takes place.

 I got married in my small hometown, and for some strange reason, I thought that wedding professionals from the surrounding larger cities wouldn’t travel an hour to an hour and half for my wedding.
-So I relegated myself to searching for vendors that were based in my small town, and as a result, my options were few and far between.
+So I limited myself to searching for vendors that were based in my small town, and as a result, my options were few and far between.
 Most cities have other cities/towns that surround them, right?
-It didn’t even occur to me that I actually *lived* in one of those larger cities, and my meetings would have been a lot easier.
+It didn’t even occur to me that, since I actually *lived* in one of those larger cities, a lot of my meetings with vendors would have been a lot easier had I hired where I lived instead of where my wedding was occurring.
 Oh, and also… in most cities, it takes about an hour to get somewhere anyways right?!
 What was I thinking?
 DUH!

 2. You want to hire vendors who feel like your friends.

 You’re going to be spending a lot of time with your wedding vendors- so of course you want to be comfortable and have fun with them!
 I myself didn’t even consider this when hiring my vendors… BIG mistake.
 Now having been on the other side as a vendor, I totally understand this.
+You’re emailing them, calling them, texting them, and then, spending time with them on your actual wedding day.
 Planning a wedding is so much better when you’re having fun, and a big component of that is WHO you’re with!

 3. When researching vendors, you can’t compare “apples to oranges”.